FirstStreet/fsf_api_access_python/README.md

 <a name="location"></a>
 #### [Location](#toc)

-The Location API provides `Detail` and `Summary` data for the given FSIDs.
+The Location API provides `Detail` and `Summary` data for the given SearchItems.
+(More information on the Location product can be found on the [Location Page on the First Street Foundation API Data Dictionary](https://docs.firststreet.dev/docs/location-introduction)
+)
 ```python
 location.<method>
 ```